Nevada: State politics

 Due to heavy growth in the southern portion of the state, there is a noticeable divide between the politics of northern and southern Nevada.
 Historically, northern Nevada has been very Republican.
-The more rural counties of the north are among the most conservative regions of the country.
+The more rural counties of the north are among the most conservative regions of the state.
 Carson City, the state's capital, is a Republican-leaning swing city/county.
-Washoe County, home to Reno, has historically been strongly Republican, but now has become more of a Democratic-leaning swing county, like the state as a whole.
-Clark County, home to Las Vegas, has been a stronghold for the Democratic Party since it was founded in 1909, having voted Republican only six times and once for a third-party candidate.
+Washoe County, home to Reno, has historically been strongly Republican, but now has become a fairly balanced swing county, like the state as a whole.
+Clark County, home to Las Vegas, has been a stronghold for the Democratic Party since it was founded in 1909, having voted Republican only six times and once for a third-party candidate, although in recent times becoming more competitive, most notably in the 2024 Presidential Election where the Democratic Party's margin of victory was only 2.63 percentage points to Republicans.
 Clark and Washoe counties have long dominated the state's politics.
 Between them, they cast 87% of Nevada's vote, and elect a substantial majority of the state legislature.
 The last Republican to carry Clark County was George H. W. Bush in 1988, and the last Republican to carry Washoe County was George W. Bush in 2004.
 The great majority of the state's elected officials are from either Las Vegas or Reno.
+Donald Trump was able to carry Nevada with a statewide majority in 2024, despite losing both Clark and Washoe.

 In 2014, Republican Adam Laxalt, despite losing both Clark and Washoe counties, was elected Attorney General.
 However, he had lost Clark County only by 5.6% and Washoe County by 1.4%, attributable to lower turnout in these counties.